yurkovskiy/dtapi/README.md

  * ```POST/ http://<host>/<entity>/insertData``` -- using for insert new record.
 Returns JSON with new record id and some status
  * ```POST/ http://<host>/<entity>/update/<id>``` -- using for update info about record with ID
  * ```DELETE (GET)/ http://<host>/<entity>/del/<id>``` -- using for remove record with ID

+## EntityManager
+ * EntityManager is a special functionality for simplify requests to the server-side
+ * For perform the action please do request which are placed below.
+ * ```POST/ http://<host>/EntityManager/getEntityValues``` -- returns JSON with entitites
+ * In request body we need to use JSON with following structure: {"entity":"subject", "ids":[1,2,3,4,5]}

 ## Auth Actions
  * ```POST/ http://<host>/login/index``` -- returns JSON with roles and something else if success